isomerpages/ogp-scamshield-suite/_i-want-protection-from-scams/Understanding scam types/Investment Scams.md

 scammers luring you into such fake opportunities.</p>
 </li>
 <li>
-<p>Security features such as 2FA for banking apps.
-Set transaction limits
+<p>Security features such as 2 or Multi-Factor Authentication (2FA/MFA) for
-on internet banking transactions, including PayNow and PayLah.</p>
+banking apps, setting transaction limits on payment accounts, including PayNow and PayLah.</p>
 </li>
 <li>
 <p>Money Lock for your bank accounts to further secure a portion of your